The modularity of Siegel's zeta functions: Introduction

 \begin{mainresult}[Theorem~\ref{theorem:SiegelMaass}] Let $m\geq 5$.
 Assume that at least one of $m$ or $p$ is an odd integer.
 Take an integer $\ell$ with $\ell\equiv 2p-m \pmod{4}$, and put $D=\det (2Y)$.
 Let $N$ be the level of $2Y$.
 Define $C^{\infty}$-function $F(z)= F(x+iy)$ on the Poincar\'{e} upper half-plane $\mathcal{H}$ by

 where $d^{1}g$ is a suitably normalized Haar measure on $SO(Y)_{\R}$, $\alpha(0)$ is some constant determined by the residues of $\zeta_{\pm}(s)$, and $W_{\mu, \nu}(y)$ denotes the Whittaker function.
-Then, $F(z)$ is a Maass form of weight $\ell/2$ with respect to the congruence subgroup $\Gamma_0(N)$. \end{mainresult} The formula above has similarities to the Fourier expansions of indefinite theta series calculated by Siegel~\cite{Siegel}.
-Our second result states that under a suitable parity condition, we can construct holomorphic modular forms from $M(Y; \pm n)$.
+Then, $F(z)$ is a Maass form of weight $\ell/2$ with respect to the congruence subgroup $\Gamma_0(N)$. \end{mainresult} The above formula can be compared with Siegel's calculation~\cite[Hilfssatz~4]{Siegel} of the Fourier expansions of non-holomorphic modular forms.
+Our $F(z)$ is essentially the same as the modular form given by Siegel~\cite{Siegel}.
+See Remark~\ref{remark:RelationToSiegel}.
+The theorem above excludes the case where both $m$ and $p$ are even.
+Our second result states that if one of $m-p$ and $p$ are even, we can construct holomorphic modular forms from $M(Y; \pm n)$.

 \begin{mainresult}[Theorem~\ref{theorem:HolomorphicForms}] Let $m\geq 5$.
 Assume that $m-p$ is even.
 We define a holomorphic function $F(z)$ on $\mathcal{H}$ by